hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 - After removal from the consenters set the target OSN switches to "follower" mode and continues to pull blocks from the other orderers.
 - The channel participation admin of the target OSN invokes the "Delete" command with target channel name.
-- If the options parameter indicates not to remove the channel storage, the orderer
+- If the options parameter indicates not to remove the channel storage, the orderer will not delete the ledger folder of the channel; otherwise, it will delete it.

 ### Transitioning to local channel participation management from system-channel-based channel creation
 - Switch the system channel to maintenance mode, in order to stop channel creation TXs from coming in.